Earthquake (comedian): Early comedic career

 In the early 1990s, Earthquake started off doing gigs in small clubs.
 By 1993 he co-owned Uptown Comedy Corner in Atlanta's vibrant Buckhead entertainment district.
 While there he continued to hone his skills as the much sought after house host and featured some of the greatest minds in stand-up.
-Later he opened a club of his own, Earthquake's Comedy Corner II in Dallas, Tx. and Atlanta, Ga., resepectively.
+Later he opened a club of his own, Earthquake's Comedy Corner II in Dallas, Tx. and Atlanta, Ga., respectively.
 In 1997, Earthquake got his national break when he was asked to join the Russell Simmons Def Comedy Jam Tour.

 Earthquake started his career in the Airforce in the talent show “Tops and Blues”.
 In 2002, Earthquake joined Latham Entertainment Presents Comedy Tour.
-In 2004, he signed a deal with ABC to create his own sitcom called “Earthquake,” which later fell through, although in 2005 he performed one of his most popular best shows “About Goddamn Time”.
+In 2004, he signed a deal with ABC to create his own sitcom called Earthquake,” which later fell through, although in 2005 he performed one of his most popular best shows “About Goddamn Time”.
 In 2007, he appeared in All Star Def Comedy Jam, and in 2008 appeared in with TBS Comedy Festival Lollapalooza.
 In 2009, Earthquake starred in Shaquille O Neal’s All star Comedy Jam Special (comedy zone).
 In 2011, he made a guest appearance in TV One: Way Black When show.